Bold BI Deployment Using Reverse Proxy Setup

 example.com

-with your domain name. -
+with your reverse proxy URL. -

 Define the path of the SSL certificate: